 According to Polygon staffer Cass Marshall, this is “a dang good gaming chair in terms of comfort and price.”
 And unlike some of the bulkier massage chairs, this one looks like a regular gaming chair — except for the built-in massager, which is USB-charged and, therefore, doesn’t need to be positioned next to an outlet.
 The massage pillow attached to this chair only hits at the lower back — this is one of those less expensive but centralized massagers mentioned above — but if your goal is to be as comfortable as possible during a long game of Call of Duty, the pillow plus the footrest will do the trick.
 But, as Cass writes, “when I walk by my husband’s desk, I often hear it whirring away.
 It’s loud, but it does a good job.”

-In 2018, this AIR Float massage chair was the most expensive item purchased from our site, even though it didn’t technically qualify for inclusion in our post on the best-reviewed massage chairs, because it didn’t have enough reviews — and nearly two years later, it still only has just one (very enthusiastic!) review on Amazon, likely because we’re talking about an $8,000 chair here.
+In 2018, this AIR Float massage chair was the most expensive item purchased from our site, even though it didn’t technically qualify for inclusion in our post on the best-reviewed massage chairs, because it didn’t have enough reviews — and nearly two years later, it still only has just one (very enthusiastic!) review on Amazon, likely because we’re talking about a $7,000 chair.
 But according to the description, this reclining massage chair has five different massage settings and even connects to Bluetooth so you can listen to music while you relax.

 Snooping: Celebrity-approved massage chair